 NRA Matches – 8:00AM Saturdays and Sundays

-NRA Approved 800-point Matches are held on the last Sunday of each month, during our season.
+NRA Approved and Registered 800-point Matches are held on the third Saturday of each month, during our season.

 NRAGC Outdoor Range (map)